JetBrains/intellij-sdk-docs/user_interface_components/kotlin_ui_dsl.md

   note("""Do not have an account? <a href="https://account.jetbrains.com/login">Sign Up</a>""", span, wrap)
   ```

-These method also support **property bindings**, allowing you to automatically load the value displayed in the component from a property and to store it back.
+These methods also support **property bindings**, allowing you to automatically load the value displayed in the component from a property and to store it back.
 The easiest way to do that is to pass a reference to a Kotlin bound property:
 ```kotlin
 checkBox("Show tabs in single row", uiSettings::scrollTabLayoutInEditor)
 ```